Jeneric-Java/RendezVenue-Android/README.md

 If you find any bugs, please create an issue on the issues page of this repo.

-As this project is exclusive to the team at Jenerics Software, we don't plan on accepting any external contributions to the code at this time.
+As this project is exclusive to the team at Jenerics Software, we don't plan on accepting any external contributions at this time.